cmark0v/linux_hax/linuxhax.rst

    - ``nc -l n`` - liston on port n, add -u for udp

 - ``sed`` -more advanced regular expression oriented grep with in-place editing focus
-- ``awk`` -similar to sed, complex grep type thing regexts inplace editing etc
+- ``awk`` -similar to sed, complex grep type thing regexps in-place editing etc
 - ``perl`` -a whole language like python, partially specialized for the tasks sed and awk do, can write one liners in shell. regexps
 - ``chmod`` -modify permissions, uses a number code of 3 digits or letter
    - ``cmod +x file`` - set file to be executable